 Instructions

-- Heat 1 tablespoon canola oil in dutch oven or heavy stock pot over medium heat.
+- Heat 1 tablespoon olive oil in a Dutch oven or heavy stock pot over medium heat.
 Add cut chicken thighs and brown.
 Plate the chicken.

-- Heat 1 tablespoon canola oil in dutch oven.
-Add onions, celery and carrots.
-Cook for 3-4 minutes; stirring several times.
+- Heat 1 tablespoon olive oil in a Dutch oven.
+Add onions, celery, and carrots.
+Cook for 3-4 minutes, stirring several times.
 Reduce heat to low.
 Add minced garlic, poultry seasoning, salt and pepper.
 Remove the veggies and seasonings to a plate.

-- Melt butter in dutch oven over low heat.
-Whisk in the flour and cook for 2-3 minutes whisking constantly.
+- Melt butter in a Dutch oven over low heat.
+Whisk in the flour and cook for 2-3 minutes, whisking constantly.
 Slowly whisk in the chicken broth.
-Once whisked in add the vegetables and seasonings back in.
-Add the potatoes and green beans simmering for 20-25 minutes.
-Then add the peas and the cooked chicken simmering for another 5-10 minutes or until the potatoes and carrots are tender.
+Once whisked in, add the vegetables and seasonings back in.
+Add the bay leaf, potatoes, and green beans, simmering for 20-25 minutes.
+Add the peas and the cooked chicken, simmering for another 5-10 minutes or until the potatoes and carrots are tender.
+Garnish with fresh thyme or parsley.

 Notes

-- If you hate peas (if have lots of readers that do) substitute black eyed peas or lima beans.
-As I always say don’t throw the baby out with the bath water.
+- If you hate the taste of peas (if have lots of readers that do) substitute black-eyed peas or lima beans.
+As I always say, don’t throw the baby out with the bath water.

-- This stew reheats wonderfully right on the stove top on a low simmer.
+- Chicken Stew reheats wonderfully right on the stovetop on a low simmer.

 https://www.smalltownwoman.com/wp-content/uploads/2019/05/Beth-1.pdf